amagalhaes31/tasks_app/README.md

 # :point_right: Task
 <p> This a simple APP that it calls TASK.
 My main goal is to learn about the Android Development using kotlin language. </p>
 <p> From the user's point of view, this application is very simple, but from the user's perspective, I could learn many concepts such as Restful API, ROOM, Retrofit and MVVM. </p>
 <p> This app allows the user register the list task.
-First of all, Its's necessary register the TASK App and after the user can visualize the all tasks, the next week tasks and overdue tasks. </p>
+First of all, It's necessary to register the TASK App and after the user can visualize the all tasks, the next week tasks and overdue tasks. </p>

 ![images](https://github.com/amagalhaes31/tasks_app/blob/master/.github/imges.gif)